 The Son of God before His incarnation

-Several times Jesus was called and even called Himself, “the only begotten [monogenes 3439] of the Father” (Jhn 1:14), “the only begotten [monogenes 3439] Son” (1:18), “his only begotten [monogenes 3439] Son” (3:16), “the only begotten [monogenes 3439] Son of God” (3:18), “his only begotten [monogenes 3439] Son” (1Jo 4:19).
+Several times Jesus was either called or called Himself, “the only begotten [monogenes 3439] of the Father” (Jhn 1:14), “the only begotten [monogenes 3439] Son” (1:18), “his only begotten [monogenes 3439] Son” (3:16), “the only begotten [monogenes 3439] Son of God” (3:18), “his only begotten [monogenes 3439] Son” (1Jo 4:19).
 This begetting is His beginning as a living, conscious person.
-But since Jesus is God in Trinitarianism and God has no beginning, monogenes poses a major problem in that view of God.
+But since Jesus is God in Trinitarianism and God has no beginning, monogenes poses a major problem in that view.
 It was dealt with in two main ways: (1) denying His literal begetting for the nonsensical concept that He is somehow eternally begotten; (2) removing the concept of begetting altogether by rendering monogenes in many modern Bible versions as “one and only Son,” “only, special son,” or “uniquely existing Son.”

 The Greek monogenes means “only begotten” or “only born” as it is used in three other places for a literal begetting of a son or a daughter: “Now when he came nigh to the gate of the city, behold, there was a dead man carried out, the only [monogenes 3439] son of his mother, and she was a widow: and much people of the city was with her” (Luk 7:12); “For he had one only [monogenes 3439] daughter, about twelve years of age, and she lay a dying.
 But as he went the people thronged him” (Luk 8:42); “And, behold, a man of the company cried out, saying, Master, I beseech thee, look upon my son: for he is mine only child [monogenes 3439]” (Luk 9:38).